 There are a lot of parasites out there that pets can catch, and some of them are preventable.
 Fleas and ticks are two serious parasites that can greatly harm the health of your pets.
-If you are in Omaha in the Blackstone District, The Quarters, or Old Market areas, call Lone Tree Animal Care Center to schedule an exam with Dr. Emily for parasite prevention medication.
+If you are looking for a veterinarian in Omaha, come visit us.
+We are in the Quarters just a few blocks from the Old Market and Blackstone.
+Dr. Emily at Lone Tree Animal Care Center will be happy to schedule an exam to discuss parasite prevention strategies including medications.
 Your pet's health may depend on it.

 Flea and Tick Bites

 Both fleas and ticks love to infest cats and dogs as well as humans.
 They are more than just pests, however.
 These parasites have bites that can cause a lot of damage to you and your pet.
 You can get them from your pet and have your health put at risk as well.
 The bites of fleas often cause serious allergic reactions.
 Fleas bite often and multiply very quickly.
 Your pet can get anemia from these bites.
 Tick bites can also be itchy and cause rashes and infections.
 Pets can also get "tick toxicity" from having multiple ticks biting them at the same time.

 The Spread of Disease

 In addition to the discomfort of flea and tick bites, these bites can also spread serious diseases.
 Ticks are known carriers of Lyme disease.
 This disease can cause symptoms in pets and even paralysis.
 Ticks also spread Rocky Mountain spotted fever and other diseases.
 Fleas can transmit cat scratch disease, murine typhus, and even tapeworms.
 When a dog or cat swallows a flea, the larval tapeworm can develop into an adult tapeworm.
 Parasite prevention medication can keep your pet free from both fleas and ticks and the diseases they bring.
 These preventative measures come in several different forms.
 We would be happy to recommend some products that will keep your pet safe from these pests.